 When you think about Fort Lauderdale and finding a rent to own home, what first comes to mind is typically either the city's reputation for holding some of the world's wildest beach parties or the fact that this ocean side mecca is home to some of the most impressive yachts and sailing you can find.
 Sure, the beachfront area and iconic downtown attract the masses, but this city has so much more to offer.
 From its tranquil neighborhoods and Intracoastal Waterway to offering you the ability to step out your backdoor and onto your boat, Fort Lauderdale is one of the most unique places you can live.

-Check out Fort Lauderdale, FL homes for sale, and rent to own
+Check out 300 Fort Lauderdale, FL rent to own homes for sale, which may include auction properties, for sale by owner, and more.

 Housing Statistics The average listing price for homes in the city has dropped about 2 percent recently to an average of about $871,958.
 The median sales price is up 19.8 percent from last year to around $225,000 and the average price per square foot is up 15.7 percent from last year to an average of $214 a square foot.
 In addition, the market sees an average of 1,478 sales a month, which is also up 26.4 percent from last year.
 69.3 percent of the homes in Fort Lauderdale are owner occupied, 18 percent are rental property and the remaining 12.5 percent of homes are vacant.